 Aqua vitriol is a common acid used to dissolve substances or used in combination with other alchemicals.
-It is a key component of whitepowder, and by itself is highly corrosive.
-Aqua vitriol is somewhat expensive, but can be found in alchemical shops in most cities.
+It is a key component in the production of gunjuice, and by itself is highly corrosive.
+Aqua vitriol is somewhat costly, but it can be found in alchemical shops in most cities.

-Like aqua vitriol, aqua fortis is a volatile acid most often used to create other alchemical compounds and is also a key component of whitepowder.
-Aqua fortis is also known as Azotic acid.
+Like aqua vitriol, aqua fortis is a volatile acid most often used to create other alchemical compounds and is also a key component of gunjuice.
+Aqua fortis is also known as azotic acid.

 Azotic gas is a primary component of common air, together with phlogiston and perhaps a few other gases.
-Isolated, azotic gas (not to be confused with azoth, which is entirely different) smothers flame and causes suffocation.
+Isolated, azotic gas smothers flame and causes suffocation.
 It is thus, a-zotic, meaning without life.
 Azotic gas is also released from some reactions of aqua fortis, for which reason aqua fortis is also known as azotic acid.

 Caustic soda is a common and potent alkali.
 Also known as lye, caustic soda is corrosive and dangerous in its concentrated form, and is general used in various degrees of dilution.
 Caustic soda is a key component of many different alchemical reactions.

 Cavenic gas is a lighter-than-air gas extracted by dissolving metal in aqua vitriol or, more recently, by passing electrical current through water.
-It is named for its discoverer, Hemell Caveno, who in 658 CA found that gas could be extracted by reacting aqua vitriol with metal.
-It was previously known to the Maradians, who called it hydreous gas.
+It is named for its discoverer, Hemell Caveno, who in 848 CA found that gas could be extracted by reacting aqua vitriol with metal.

-Charphen oil is produced in the fibrous veins of the charphen tree (sometimes called the oil tree), and is commonly used as fuel in place of whale oil.
-It may also be refined into ichor fuel.
+Charphen oil is produced in the fibrous veins of the charphen tree (sometimes called the oil tree) and is commonly used as lamp oil, lubricant, a fire starter, and so forth.
+It may also be refined into ichor fuel or gunjuice.

 Cinnabar is a bright red mineral ore from which quicksilver is extracted.
 Quicksilver is produced from cinnabar through a process of grinding, heating, smelting, and separating.
 Cinnabar is also found in small quantities in dragon’s blood, and dragons appear to eat cinnabar rocks.
 It is not known what advantage cinnabar, or quicksilver, has for dragons, but it may enhance some of their magical abilities.

-Fire crystals have been known and used by mages and alchemists for hundreds of years to great and spectacular effect.
+Fulminating quicksilver has been known and used by mages and alchemists for hundreds of years to great and spectacular effect.
 All one must do is throw the crystal at a foe; if the resulting explosion does not kill or wound him, he will certainly be shaken, if not terrified.
 Today, it is most often found in impact detonators for larger explosive devices.
-Fire crystals are created by mixing quicksilver with aqua fortis and alcohol.
+Fulminating quicksilver is created by mixing quicksilver with aqua fortis and alcohol.

 Ichor is an explosive, volatile fuel that has been alchemically refined from charphen oil.
-The basic formula calls for refined charphen oil to be mixed with aqua fortis and several other alchemical reagents, including spirit of ether.
+Technically called green oil of charphen ester, the basic formula calls for refined charphen oil to be mixed with aqua fortis and several other alchemical reagents, including vitriolic ethynate.
 The mixture is then heated under high pressure and is combined with aqua phlogista.
-The result of this refining process is a clear green liquid that is highly volatile.
+The result of this refining process is a clear green liquid that is stable, but highly volatile when ignited.
 As a liquid, it burns extremely hot.
 As a gas, it is highly explosive.
-Fully refined Ichor has a distinct aqua-green color and is both slippery and oily to the touch.
+Fully refined ichor has a distinct aqua-green color and is both slippery and oily to the touch.
 Today it is used in modern ichor engines, typically found in aeronefs and vehicles.

 Phlogiston is a flammable gas found in common air, but which can also be obtained from water by electrolysis.
 It can also be obtained by heating chlorate of potash.
 In its pure, isolated form it is extremely explosive and flammable, but is often called for in highly reactive alchemical processes.
 It can be infused within an aqueous solution, called aqua phlogiston, which is a concentrated liquid form used for storage, handling, and processing.
 However, aqua phlogiston is highly volatile.